 Whether you are a tourist or a native, there are some things that one must absolutely avoid while in France.
-The French word faux pas, which literally translates to “false step”, is something to keep in mind if you are trying to make conversation with French people.
+The French word faux pas, which literally translates to “false step”, is something to keep in mind if you are trying to make conversation in France.

 Some of them may seem obvious, but there are a multitude of cultural differences that exist from one country to another.
 Whilst they might seem like insignificant nuances to you, these particular taboos can be taken very seriously with a capacity to offend, and could affect your interaction going forward.